 - Making loans based on Race, Gender, or other factors that should not be considered

-- High pressure sales techniques that forces clients into loans that are not proper.
+- High-pressure sales techniques that force clients into loans that are not proper.

 - Any other poor business practice deemed to be within the normal realm of responsibility of the Mortgage Broker.

 In the event that the mortgage broker engages in poor business practices, they could be at fault.
 If the mortgage broker is found at fault, they could be personally responsible to pay penalties associated with the malfeasance.